sheringugi/rust_warp_mvp/README.md

     let index = warp::path::end()
         .and(warp::query::<GreetQuery>())
         .map(|query: GreetQuery| {
-            // Use the provided name or a default if it's missing let greeting = match query.name {
+            let greeting = match query.name {
                 Some(name) => format!("Hello, {},", name),
                 None => "".to_string(),